Do you wonder how snakes hunt?

 Once the snake gets the prey into its mouth, it’s challenging for the prey to escape.

-The teeth in a snake’s mouth are curved inward, which effectively traps the prey.
+The teeth in a snake’s mouth are curved inward, effectively trapping the prey.

-This method is dangerous for the snake, as prey can continue to struggle and fight inside.
+This method is dangerous for the snake, as prey can struggle and fight inside.

 Sharp claws can damage the inside of a snake’s mouth, which is painful and takes time to heal.

-The open wounds can get infected, which is injurious to the snake’s health.
+The open wounds can get infected, detrimental to the snake’s health.

 On the other hand, snakes sometimes choose to kill their prey first.

-This requires a bit more work upfront but means the actual eating process will be much easier.
+This requires more work upfront but means the actual eating process will be much easier.

 The most popular method is constriction, where snakes will coil themselves tightly around the prey to crush them and restrict breathing.

-Every time the animal exhales, the snake will coil tighter, making it more difficult to inhale until they are entirely unable to.
+Every time the animal exhales, the snake will coil tighter, making it more challenging to inhale until they are entirely unable to.

 They first become unconscious then die.